mayankgz/classmanager-student-teacher-portal/README.md

 # classmanager-student-teacher-portal
-A Student-Teacher Portal built using HTML, CSS, Python and Django
+A Student-Teacher Portal built using HTML, CSS, js,react,node js

 Class Manager is a Student-Teacher Portal where techers and student can sign up and teachers can add students in their class.